sabio-engineering/cookbook-dvelp/guides/diagnostics.md

 ### Slack integration

-Don't forget to add slack notifications to specific Slack channel.
+Don't forget to add notifications to your project Slack channel.
 To enable this feature go to Sentry project settings and choose 'Alerts' section.